Biolytics-AI/k8s-ml-dev-env/readme.md

 To connect VSCode to your remote development environment:

 1. **Add SSH Key to the Kubernetes Cluster**:
    - Ensure your public SSH key is added to the authorized keys on any nodes or pods within the cluster that require SSH access.
+This is typically handled during the deployment process or manually added to the `.ssh/authorized_keys` of the relevant user in your container.

 2. **Configure SSH in VSCode**:
    - Open the SSH configuration file in VSCode (typically located at `~/.ssh/config`) and add the following entry: